Kontsevich spaces of rational curves on Fano hypersurfaces: -levelness and -layeredness

 \section{$e$-levelness and $e$-layeredness}

 This section is about two related concepts that underlie the ideas behind our proofs: $e$-levelness and $e$-layeredness.
 Roughly speaking, an $e$-level point of a hypersurface has the expected dimension of degree-up-to-$e$ rational curves through it, and an $e$-layered point is such that every degree-up-to-$e$ rational curve through it specializes to a reducible curve.
-Harris, Roth, and Starr do not define these terms per se, but certainly are using related ideas in \cite{HRS}.
+The definitions are new, but they are related to ideas in \cite{HRS}.
 Our main innovation is extending these ideas to singular hypersurfaces, so that we can try to bound the codimensions of the loci of hypersurfaces which are not $e$-layered.

-\begin{definition} A point $p \in X$ is $e$-level if: \begin{itemize} \item $p \in X_{\smooth}$ and the space of rational curves in $X$ through $p$ has dimension at most $e(n-d+1)-2$ or \item $p \in X_{\sing}$ and the space of rational curves in $X$ through $p$ has dimension at most $e(n-d+1)-1$. \end{itemize} A point $p \in X$ is $e$-sharp if it is not $e$-level. \end{definition}
+\begin{definition} A point $p \in X$ is \emph{$e$-level} if: \begin{itemize} \item $p \in X_{\smooth}$ and the space of rational curves in $X$ through $p$ has dimension at most $e(n-d+1)-2$ or \item $p \in X_{\sing}$ and the space of rational curves in $X$ through $p$ has dimension at most $e(n-d+1)-1$. \end{itemize} A point $p \in X$ is \emph{$e$-sharp} if it is not $e$-level. \end{definition}

-We say that the space $T$ of degree $e$ rational curves in $X$ through $p$ has the expected dimension if $p$ is a singular and $\dim T \leq e(n-d+1)-1$ or $p$ is smooth and $\dim T = e(n-d+1)-2$.
-The reason that the condition is different for singular points is that through a singular point, there will always be at least a $e(n-d+1)-1$ dimensional family of rational curves, as we can see from writing out how many conditions it is for an explicit map from $\PP^1$ to $\PP^n$ to lie in $X$.
+The space $T$ of degree $e$ rational curves in $X$ through $p$ has the \emph{expected dimension} if $p$ is singular and $\dim T = e(n-d+1)-1$ or $p$ is smooth and $\dim T = e(n-d+1)-2$.
+The reason that the condition is different for singular points is that through a singular point, there will always be at least a $(e(n-d+1)-1)$-dimensional family of rational curves, as we can see from writing out how many conditions it is for an explicit map from $\PP^1$ to $\PP^n$ to lie in $X$.
 Points are $e$-level if they have the expected dimension of degree $e$ rational curves through them.